 This section looks at what you can do if you are unhappy with a decision on your universal credit advance, and want to challenge it.

 Most decisions regarding universal credit advances involve the DWP exercising their discretion and under the law (Schedule 3, paragraph 14 of the the Universal Credit, Personal Independence Payment, Jobseeker’s Allowance and Employment and Support Allowance (Decisions and Appeals) Regulations 2013) do not carry the right of appeal to an independent tribunal.
-However, that does not apply to decisions about deductions from your UC to recover the advance.
-In any case, you can ask the DWP to reconsider the decision, although the official guidance does not say anything about this.
+However, you can ask the DWP to reconsider the decision, although the official guidance does not say anything about this.

 Have you been refused an advance or not awarded enough?

 You do not have the right of appeal against a decision refusing to award you a universal credit advance, or about the amount of advance you have been awarded.